 This is a threshold requirement for applicants.
 On June 15, 2012, HUD published a Notice that stated CDBG recipients "must consult with tribes to determine whether a project may adversely affect historic properties of religious and cultural significance, and if so, how the adverse effect could be avoided, minimized or mitigated."
+This is applicable to projects on and off tribal lands and to many of Georgia's CDBG-MIT Applicants.
 The HUD Notice (CPD-12-006) describes in detail the required protocol.
 Please use the Tribal Directory Assessment Tool (TDAT) for current information on tribal contacts.
 The tool is available at: https://egis.hud.gov/tdat/.

-Print the results of the search for your local Environmental Review Record ("ERR") to document the search and the tribes listed at the time the search was conducted.
+Print the results of the search for your local Environmental Review Record (ERR) to document the search and the tribes listed at the time the search was conducted.
 In contacting tribes, please keep in mind that the initiative must come from the applicant and can be made by mail or e-mail.